JakeTompkins/wsl_setup/Setup instructions.md

 Menlo for Powerline is a fancy font for your terminal.
 Download it from [abertsch/Menlo-for-Powerline repository](https://github.com/abertsch/Menlo-for-Powerline/raw/master/Menlo%20for%20Powerline.ttf) on GitHub.
 Once download has completed, double-click on the `Menlo for Powerline.ttf` file and install it on windows.

-Then open preferences in Hyper (ctrl + ,), and add ‘Menlo for Powerline’ to the beginning of the fonts
+Then open preferences in Hyper (ctrl + ,), and add ‘Menlo for Powerline’ to the beginning of the font family line

 ## GitHub account